-The term 'Frame' is used (1) in the Timeline, (2) as a time-unit in CHOPs, (3) as a time-unit in TOPs, and (4) in movies read and created with TOPs.
+The term "Frame" is a measurement of time, an integer division of a second, used (1) in the Timeline, (2) as a time-unit in CHOPs, (3) as a time unit in movie files that are read into TOPs and written out from TOPs.

-'Frame' is sometimes also used in image processing and TOPs to refer to the image of pixels, but we refer to these as 'images' in TouchDesigner as much as possible, to avoid confusion.
+'Frame' is sometimes also used in image processing and TOPs to refer to the array of pixels in an image, but we refer to these as 'images' in TouchDesigner as much as possible to avoid confusion.

 Frames on the Timeline